-Unearned Income Unearned income arises when potential revenue does not meet both the "measurable" and "available" criteria for recognition in the current period.
-Unearned income also arises when resources are received by the Agency before it has a legal claim to them, as when grant monies are received prior to the incurrence of qualifying expenditures.
+Unearned Revenues Unearned revenues arise when potential revenue does not meet both the "measurable" and "available" criteria for recognition in the current period.
+Unearned revenue also arise when resources are received by the Agency before it has a legal claim to them, as when grant monies are received prior to the incurrence of qualifying expenditures.
 In subsequent periods, when both revenue recognition criteria are met, or when the Agency has a legal claim to the resources, the liability for unearned revenue is removed from the balance sheet and revenue is recognized.